Latest posts by Aran Davies (see all)

 According to this article, “the travel booking payments through mobile in Europe alone is expected to record a CAGR of 9% to reach US$ 56,300.9 million by 2025.”

 There are huge sums of money to be made for those companies that can create innovative new travel apps.
-Here’re a few amazing case studies of companies who hired DevTeam.Space to build their healthcare products:
+Let’s see how you can be one of them by creating an innovative adventure app.

-- This app allows users to browse and book unique outdoor adventures.
+- This app allows users to browse and book a unique outdoor adventure.

-- Users can browse various categories of adventures, e.g., mountain climbing, excursions centered on wellbeing, water sports, etc.
+- Users can browse various categories of outdoor adventures, e.g., mountain climbing, excursions centered on wellbeing, water sports, national parks, running trails, etc.

-- Adventure Aide uses the knowledge of local experts so that users can get customized experiences.
+- Adventure Aide uses the knowledge of local experts so that users can get customized experiences from other hikers.

-- The app users can chat with the guide or the adventure group.
+- The app is the ultimate geocaching toolbox that users can chat with the guide or the adventure group.

-- Adventure Aide offers payment integration to facilitate in-app payment.
+- The app includes a payment integration to facilitate in-app payment.

 How to create an adventure app